Mexit/MultiOS-USB/README.md

 ## First usage

-First boot with enabled Secure Boot on each new computer requires to install a certificate.
+First boot with enabled Secure Boot on each new computer requires to install a MultiOS-USB certificate.

 ![Press OK](docs/Security_Volation.png)
 Press OK